chudro/Cassandra-Primary-Key-Exercise/README.md

 3) Extra Credit: What would you do if you needed to query all messages with sentiment = 'positive'?

 4) Challenge Question: In the real world, how many tweets would you guess occur per day?
 As of this writing, Twitter generates ~500M tweets/day [according to these guys](http://www.internetlivestats.com/twitter-statistics/).
-Let's say we need to run a query that capture all tweets over a specified range of time.
+Let's say we need to run a query that captures all tweets over a specified range of time.
 Given our data model scenario, we simply data model a primary key value of (ch, dt) to capture all tweets in a single Cassandra row sorted in order of time, right?
 Easy!
 But, alas, the Cassandra logical limit of single row size (2B columns in C* v2.1) would fill up after about 4 days.
 Ack!
 Our primary key won't work.
 What would we do to solve our query?

 Have fun!